By Tom Ballato

 Foote: With regard to your second question’s first part, we were prepared so well because we were seasoned.
 The first two tournament losses (the stomping we received by Stanford and the closer but still beating we took from Mizzou) prepared us for the atmosphere and the questions/media/distractions.
 We were going in loose, focused, and hungry.
 We had all talked in the preseason, and the seniors on the team knew it would be our last shot at something great, so we all pushed each other to get into the best shape, get better, and stay motivated throughout the year.
 We had some absolute battles in the preseason, and the competitive fire in each of us led to our games being very high quality.
 We hated to lose, and that included any pickup game, drill in practice, lifting competition, and Smash Bros fights (video games).
 At the same time, you had a brotherly dynamic.
 We loved each other and had each other’s backs for everything.
 So because of this, we grew tremendously and made our run.

-As for the emotions after each win, there weren’t many right away honestly.
+As for the emotions after each win, there weren’t many right away, honestly.
 There was certainly happiness and joy, but after each one, we did not want to allow ourselves to lose any focus.
 It was a “Who’s next” mentality after the wins.
 I think there is a lot of nostalgia about those times now from everyone, but while it was going on, it was more a drive to go as far as we could.
-However, I know that after the Kentucky loss, there was a lot of emotion, a lot of us recognizing that we were done and that special group of guys wouldn’t get to play another game in the Cornell uniform anymore.
+However, I know that after the Kentucky loss, there was a lot of emotion, a lot of us recognizing that we were done and that a special group of guys wouldn’t get to play another game in the Cornell uniform anymore.

-Foote: You mentioned myself, Lou, Jon, and Ryan for having something special, but it was much deeper than that.
+Foote: You mentioned me, Lou, Jon, and Ryan for having something special, but it was much deeper than that.
 Us four, AT, Reeves, Dre, Max, Ski, Wire, Aro, Pete are a band of brothers, that still to this day talk on a daily basis.
 We have a major group chat, go visit each other often, and still cherish the brotherhood that we have.

 Foote: As for my professional career, I bounced around a lot.
-I loved playing, but after my season in Lithuania and my back surgery, I couldn’t move the same.
+I loved playing, but after my Lithuania season and my back surgery, I couldn’t move the same.
 I played one more year in Springfield, but I knew my time was likely up.
 Following that, I went to law school at the University of Miami, and during my three years, I worked as a graduate assistant coach under Coach Jim Larranaga.

 What do you do now?